sib-swiss/containers-snakemake-training/docs/course_material/day2/2_introduction_snakemake.md

     The `-c/--cores N` parameter controls the maximum number of CPU cores used in parallel.
 If N is omitted or 'all', Snakemake will use all available CPU cores, which is useful but can also be dangerous.
 In case of cluster/cloud execution, this argument sets the maximum number of cores requested from the cluster or cloud scheduler.

 ??? warning "Code indentation in Snakemake"
     As Snakemake is built on top of Python, proper **code indentation is crucial**.
-Wrong indentation often results in cryptics errors.
+Wrong indentation often results in cryptic errors.
 We recommend using **indents of 4 spaces**, but here are two rules that should be followed at all times:

     * Do not mix space and tab indents in a file
     * Always use the same indent length

 ??? success "Answer"
     * The target value is the file you want to generate, here `results/first_step.txt`.
 The command to execute the workflow is:
-    ```
+    ```sh
     snakemake -c 1 results/first_step.txt
     ```
     * The output is located in the `results` folder.
 You can check the folder content with `ls -alh results/`